Migrate from Zod

 Async validation

-Similar to Zod, Valibot support synchronous and asynchronous validation.
+Similar to Zod, Valibot supports synchronous and asynchronous validation.
 However, the API is a little bit different.
 See the async guide for more details.

 Contributors